ratcode404/ratcode404.github.io/blog/22-01-14-RubberDucky.md

 <img src="../img/banner_hackerblue.jpg" width="1000">

+The Rubber Ducky is a 'flash drive' that types keystroke injection payloads into unsuspecting computers.
+Generally, payloads may execute commands on your device.
+As such, it is possible for a payload to damage your device.
+Payloads from this blog and repository are provided AS-IS without warranty.
+As with any script, you are advised to proceed with caution.

 ## Rubber Ducky Dropoff Attack

 Recently we decided to test our employees by dropping off a modified Rubber Ducky outside of the building and creating awareness for such social attacks.
 The DuckyCode opens up a webpage.php, which tracks the device and logs it on logfile which has been placed on the webserver.